vfalmado/Mint-post-script/README.md

 Bash script for automating the post installation process on Linux Mint.
 It was developed for personal use only; feel free to use it if you find it useful.

 ## Updates
-The script handles the system keys and updates before installing any packages and after the installations are complete.
+The script handles the system updates before installing any packages and after the installations are complete.

 ## Installed packages
 Flatpaks and Snaps are needed for the script to work, which must be previously enabled.
-**Snaps:** Authy
+**Snaps:** Authy and Multipass
-**Flatpaks:** Akregator, Bitwarden, Discord, Chromium, Todoist, Kdenlive, GIMP, Joplin, Mendeley, OBS Studio, Spotify, Steam, Tellico and ZapZap
+**Flatpaks:** Akregator, Bitwarden, ClamTK, Discord, Chromium, Todoist, Kdenlive, GIMP, Joplin, Mendeley, OBS Studio, Spotify, Steam, Tellico and ZapZap
 **PPAs:** Lutris

 ## Uninstalled packages